philwonski/twplugins-hello-json-advanced/README.md

 This repo is intended to house various examples of bringing cool helpers and libraries into TiddlyWiki to do different stuff.

-In comparing it to the basic repo, a good place to start is the "hangover" command used in the basic repo.
-Note how in this repo:
+In comparing it to the basic repo, a good place to start is the "hangover" command featured in the basic repo.
+Note how in this advanced repo:

 1. The `hangover` command no longer lives in the EXECUTE function block of the main plugin file `hj.js`.
 Instead, it lives in the INVOKE block, meaning it gets invoked on an action in the frontend...
 In this case the frontend action is a button you can click when viewing the `test-hangover` tiddler.

 2. The `hangover` command accepts two different days as params, allowing you to compare the number of views for the Hangover wikipedia page on two different days.

-3. The code for calling the `hangover` command in `hj.js` is much shorter now: we've abstracted the code for calling the hangover command into a method called `runFetchHangoverCompare` in our class file, `classHeyJson.js`.
+3. The code for calling the `hangover` command in `hj.js` is much shorter now: that's because we've abstracted the code for calling the hangover command into a method called `runFetchHangoverCompare` in our class file, `classHeyJson.js`.
+That's the idea here, to keep the main plugin file clean and simple, and to do all the logic in the class file (and the helpers backing up the class file to keep that neat, too).

-4. **DO YOU BELIEVE IN MAGIC?** Note how the `runFetchHangoverCompare` method calls another method in the class called `twMakeTid`.
+4. **DO YOU BELIEVE IN MAGIC?** Note how the `runFetchHangoverCompare` method in the class file `files/classHeyJson.coffee` calls another method in the class called `twMakeTid`.
 This is where things really start to get interesting: instead of just displaying text like the basic hello-json widget, now we are actually calling upon TiddlyWiki functionality and creating a tiddler.
 This opens up a world of possibilities for ingesting remote data into TiddlyWiki and doing things with it.

 # Usage